savirsuda/savirsuda.github.io/_posts/2021-5-28-Test-title-blog.md

 ---
 layout: post
-title: Github - The Goldmine for P1s and P2s ~ Sensitive Information Exposure via Github by a Company Employee
+title: Github, The Goldmine for P1s and P2s - Sensitive Information Exposure via Github by a Company Employee
 ---